Remco Evenepoel

-Evenepoel is regarded as the best time trialist of his generation; he is a three-time UCI world champion (2023, 2024 and 2025), Olympic champion (2024), and two-time European champion (2019 and 2025).
+Evenepoel is regarded as the best time trialist of his generation; he is a four-time UCI world champion (2023, 2024, 2025 and 2026), Olympic champion (2024), and two-time European champion (2019 and 2025).
 He has also found success in one-day classics, winning Liège–Bastogne–Liège twice in 2022 and 2023, the UCI road race world championship in 2022, and Olympic road race in 2024.
 Evenepoel also won the Vuelta a España in 2022, becoming the first Belgian to win a Grand Tour since 1978.

 The son of former cyclist Patrick Evenepoel, Remco began his sporting career as a footballer, playing as a midfielder in the youth ranks of R.S.C.
 Anderlecht, PSV Eindhoven, and the Belgian national youth teams.
 After switching to cycling in 2017, he dominated the junior ranks by winning the road race and time trial in the junior categories at the 2018 UCI Road World Championships.
 Evenepoel elected to skip the under-23 level, turning professional in 2019 with Deceuninck–Quick-Step (now Soudal–Quick-Step).
 In his debut professional season, he became the youngest winner of a UCI WorldTour race by winning the Clásica de San Sebastián at age 19.

 After a career-threatening injury in 2020 at Il Lombardia, Evenepoel returned to racing at the 2021 Giro d'Italia.
 For his achievements in 2022, Evenepoel was awarded the Vélo d'Or, given to the most successful cyclist of the season.
 In 2024, Evenepoel made his debut at the Tour de France, where he placed third overall behind Tadej Pogačar and Jonas Vingegaard, also taking home the young rider's classification.
 Shortly after the Tour, Evenepoel became the only male cyclist to win both the Olympic time trial and road race, achieving both at the 2024 Summer Olympics.